laduplessis/MasterSimulator/README.md

 # Master simulator

-This is a framework for simulating phylogenetic trees in MASTER using BEAST2 and then inferring parameters on the simulated trees using variants of the birth-death skyline model.
+This is a framework for simulating phylogenetic trees in MASTER using BEAST2 and then inferring parameters on the simulated trees using different models.

 The framework is implemented in Python and relies on template XML files for the MASTER simulations and BEAST inferences, as well as config files in YAML for setting model and inference parameters.